ursinusgraphics/Modules/_pages/Module7_3DMatrices_Scenes/exercise-matrices2.md

 permalink: "Module7/Exercise2"
 title: "CS 476: Computer Graphics - Module 7 Exercise 2"
 excerpt: "CS 476: Computer Graphics - Module 7 Exercise 2"
-canvasasmtid: "100174"
+canvasasmtid: "100576"
 canvaspoints: "1"

 info:
   prev: "./Video2"
   next: "./Video3"
   points: 1
-  instructions: "<p>Find two rotation matrices around different axes which lead to different results when applied in a different order</p><div id = \"matrixdisplay\"></div>"
+  instructions: "<p>Recall that rotation matrices in 2D commute.
+But this turns out not to be the case for 3D rotations when the rotation axes are different.
+Find two rotation matrices around different axes which lead to different results when applied in a different order</p><div id = \"matrixdisplay\"></div>"
   goals:
     - Construct 3D rotation matries
     - Explore the commutativity of 3D rotations